Skip to content

 Databases: There are many databases available to help you store your information.
 The right database will vary by business and use case.

-An example are RDF databases and OWL language.
+Examples are RDF databases and OWL language.

 - RDF databases are specialised databases that store and manage data using the Resource Description Framework (RDF) model.
 RDF represents information in the form of subject-predicate-object triples, enabling flexible and scalable data integration and querying.